5 Lessons From Founding Tech Groups + Memoir

 Even though it may look opposite, but I never actually blocked R or anyone else, I just joked.
 Here is another conversation between us on website to clarify that.

 "Me: I am blocking you.
-R: Noo plz plz no. Me: No. Her: No. Me: No No. R: plz bro plz don't.
+R: Noo plz plz no. Me: No. R: No. Me: No No. R: plz bro plz don't.
 R: Why.
 R: r u busy bro Me: I did it.
 R: Nooo Me: Already done.
 R: Plz unblock plz.
 Me: No way.
 R: what do you want from me?
 Me: Nothing.
 R: Then why are you blocking me? 😞 Me: Wait.
 R: How much bro.
 Me: You are sending message coz you are unblocked.
 R: 😊 Me: Haha plz be smart next time.
 R: I will do anything for you bro 😀

 U: Ok bro, But how can she say that abuse her and all.
 She deserves being blocked.
 I see why you are blocking her.
 I think that you are right now ✨ THANK YOU!